Bad breath: Miyazaki et al.

+This classification has been criticized for being inflexible, and the pseudohalitosis and halitophbia categories contain psychopathologic connotations.

+Tangerman and Winkel

 The Tangerman and Winkel classification was suggested in Europe in 2002.
 This classification focuses only on those cases where there is genuine halitosis, and has therefore been criticized for being less clinically useful for dentistry when compared to the Miyazaki et al. classification.